wish13yt/skyears-discord/README.md

 You are free to use the logo as you'd like, or not to use the logo. (scroll for more info!)

 # Help!
 My scrobbles aren't showing up!
-The Rocksky API is a bit slow, so it might not show up for a little bit.
+The Rocksky API might not have your scrobble cached, so it might not show up for a little bit.
 If it isn't updated, it'll show your most recent one in the API data.
 # Why?
 Because I was really bored and Rocksky has a good API.
 I also just really like ATProto stuff so like more wins for me :3
 # How?